csebooks/web-essentials/content.en/web-development-fundamentals/html/textelement.md

 weight: 3
 ---

-> HTML provides a range of elements specifically designed to structure, format, and emphasize text on web pages.
+> emmet provides a range of elements specifically designed to structure, format, and emphasize text on web pages.
 These text elements allow developers to create meaningful and visually appealing content.

 ---